 Timber, what can I say…. well probably if you could be bothered listening you’d hear a lot of unintelligible colourful mutterings if you get me started and I’m having a bad day on the timber design……

-Yet there is pressure to use more timber from a sustainability perspective, I guess relative to other ‘engineering’ material used in construction it can be viewed as being more sustainable.
-But if you must use two times the amount of timber to do the same thing today, that was actually ok a few years back due to code changes.
+Yet there is pressure to use more timber from a sustainability perspective, I guess relative to other ‘engineering’ materials used in construction it can be viewed as being more sustainable.
+But if you must use two times the amount of timber to do the same thing today, than was actually ok a few years back due to code changes.
 Is that still considered sustainable?

 Timber or die..?

 Sometimes I’d chose die, it’s just easier….
 As a bit of a background for the more international people who chance upon this, in New Zealand we have a timber design code that is pushing 30 years old now.
 It’s been amended a few times primarily to continually reduce timber strengths to match the faster-growing but weaker timber we grow locally.

 But otherwise, the engineering methods and theories behind the approaches in this standard have remained relatively constant for those years, being simply outpaced and left in the dust by continually evolving equivalent and arguably more advanced international standards like the European and/or North American standards.
 Those regions probably think their standards don’t get updated enough, but try waiting 30 years people, sit back down!

 There have been rumours for like the last 20 years that the New Zealand timber standard required updating, and/or was going to be updated (ever since I was a young keen engineer, you know how we all were once upon a time!).

 That time has apparently come with this draft version of the standard being issued a few years ago for comment, with an associated promise that it would be issued as final within a year or so.
 That timeframe has clearly passed and the goalposts have been once again shifted.
 But with nothing better to go on, I decided to have a look at the changes being presented in their current form.